zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 ### Appendix B: Jacobians and Differential Solid Angles

-Consider a surface parameterized by two coordinates (e.g. the Cartesian or the spherical coordinates):
+Consider a surface parameterized by a pair of coordinates (e.g. the Cartesian or the spherical coordinates):

 $$ \tag{B1}
 	\bm{p} = \bm{p}(x,y).